 The SCRIM® road survey vehicle manufactured exclusively by a road risk assessment and road survey company W.D.M.
 Limited at its base in Bristol, has just successfully completed a trial in six US states.

-WDM® built the SCRIM on an American Volvo chassis and it was operated in the US by Virginia Tech Transportation Institute to research alternative technologies in identifying skid characteristics.
+WDM® built the SCRIM vehicle on an American Volvo chassis and it was operated in the US by Virginia Tech Transportation Institute to research alternative technologies in identifying skid characteristics.

 The data it collected over 4,000 miles of testing was analysed at the Turner-Fairbank Highway Research Centre in McLean, VA, and the FHWA’s report said the vehicle’s ability to meet regulatory compliance was ‘very good’.